-Originally released to critical dismissal, Drop Dead Fred has always had its fans, and built up a [cult following] as the years have gone by.
+Originally released to critical dismissal, Drop Dead Fred has always had its fans, and built up a devoted following as the years have gone by.
 Regarded by critics as just lowbrow trash, I feel the movie is better than that.
-Whether or not you find it to be = or obnoxious and grating depends on the person (and your tolerance for Rik Mayall)
+Whether or not you find it to be obnoxious or grating depends on the person (and your tolerance for Rik Mayall)

 The tone of the movie is goofy and irreverent, and on those terms the movie is a success, delivering laughs and amusing setpieces.
 But besides all that, there's another reason it's resonated with people over the years, and I think that's down to its relateable and adult themes, which the movie presents in a very frank way.
-It doesn't sugarcoat everything, showing a = portrayal of .
+It doesn't sugarcoat everything.
 Lizzie is a woman who grew up in a borderline abusive household, with a mother so oppressive that she basically sought to turn her daughter into a good little robot to marry off, and is furious at any perceived 'failure', such as divorce, losing her job, or 'daring' to be insolent.
-Because of this, the destructive Fred was actually a blessing for the girl, allowing her some fun and = when she was young.
+Because of this, the destructive Fred was actually a blessing for the girl, allowing her some fun and freedom when she was young.
 Something she has to remember again if she wants to break out of her rut.